Get online support

 1. Connect the supplied power cable from the back of your NBN Connection Box to your power socket.

-2. Connect the supplied white coaxial cable from the white plate on the back of your NBN Connection Box straight to your coaxial wall socket.
+2. Connect the supplied white coaxial cable from the white plate on the back of your NBN Connection Box straight to your coaxial wall socket (Note: Please ensure the cable is screwed on tightly on both ends).

 Connecting your TPG Modem Router